StarGate01/ykhmac-uchost/README.md

 ### Authentication scheme

 To understand how the authentication algorithm works, read [my blog post](https://chrz.de/?p=542), *"Method 4: Challenge-Response, Without Reusing Challenges but with Encrypted Keys"*.
 It is also documented [here](http://www.average.org/chal-resp-auth/).

-**Static secret key**: Both the host and the target store the secret key.
-The host validates the target by sending a challenge and performing

 ## Thanks to / Sources